ClearCB/ollivanders-flask/README.md

 ### Unitary test

 ### Postman test (manual)

 ## CRUD

 This application consist on an API with flask able to CRUD a database.

 ## CI/CD

-github actions. keep tested and updated.
+github actions. keep tested and updated. development in docker container

 ## Dockerized

+* Optional: create an image of docker in docker hub.